ronflima/environment/README.md

 > customizations.
 I tried to make the install.sh as simple as possible so anyone
 > can customize it at will.
 >
-> It is important to mention, also, that I built it to run under WSL on
+> It is important to mention, also, that I built it to run under WSL
-> Windows.
-But it should work on virtually any popular linux distro out there
+> on Windows.
+But it should work on virtually any popular apt-based
-> since I have used only linux standard stuff.
+> linux distro out there since I have used only linux standard stuff.

 ## macOS